There are loads of festivals in October for you to add to your bucket list. The summer may be over but the fun has just begun!

 How do you welcome a god home after battle and exile?
 Diwali, known as the ‘festival of the lights’, represents light’s triumph over darkness.
 The magical sight of cities glowing with fireworks and paper lanterns is even more stunning up close; candles are lit everywhere and lanterns are set into the sky.

-You can definitely look forward to more extravagant displays too!
+As one of the biggest October international events, you can definitely look forward to more extravagant displays too!
 From gift exchanges, flower necklaces on every human and animal, loud firework shows and more, the festival crosses India’s borders to every country where Hinduism is present.

 Diwali is one of the most celebrated and biggest festivals in the world.